 From there, you will be able to establish the next steps, which can range from rest and recuperation to performing rehabilitative, strengthening exercises to an MRI if necessary.

-Sprains and strains are the common injuries that affect the joints, but the actual occurrence of a general injury has the potential to lead to joint discomfort indirectly.
+Sprains and strains are common injuries that affect the joints, but the actual occurrence of a general injury has the potential to lead to joint discomfort indirectly.
 The response to an injury is done by the immune system.